object88/immutable/README.md

 #### Methods

+`Get(key Key) Value`

+The get method searches the collection for a key-value pair with the matching key, and returns the value.
+In the case where there is no matching key, or the pointer receiver is nil, then `nil` is returned.

 `Insert(key Key, value Value) (*HashMap, error)`

 The insert method create a copy of the provided hashmap collection with the provided key-value pair added.